code-423n4/2024-03-zksync/docs/Smart contract Section/System contracts bootloader description.md

 - We compress state diffs.

 This contract contains utility methods that are used to verify the correctness of either bytecode or state diff compression.
 You can read more on how we compress state diffs and bytecodes in the corresponding [document](https://github.com/code-423n4/2023-10-zksync/blob/main/docs/Smart%20contract%20Section/Handling%20L1%E2%86%92L2%20ops%20on%20zkSync.md).

+## CodeOracle

+It is a contract that accepts the versioned hash of a bytecode and returns the preimage of it.
+It is similar to the `extcodecopy` functionality on Ethereum.

+It works the following way:

+1. It accepts a versioned hash and double checks that it is marked as “known”, i.e. the operator must know the preimage for such hash.
+2. After that, it uses the `decommit` opcode, which accepts the versioned hash and the number of ergs to spent, which is proportional to the length of the preimage.
+If the preimage has been decommitted before, the requested cost will be refunded to the user.

+Note, that the decommitment process does not only happen using the `decommit` opcode, but during calls to contracts.
+Whenever a contract is called, its code is decommitted into a memory page dedicated to contract code.
+We never decommit the same preimage twice, regardless of whether it was decommitted via an explicit opcode or during a call to another contract, the previous unpacked bytecode memory page will be reused.
+When executing `decommit` inside the `CodeOracle` contract, the user will be firstly precharged with maximal possilbe price and then it will be refunded in case the bytecode has been decommitted before.

+3. The `decommit` opcode returns to the slice of the decommitted bytecode.
+Note, that the returned pointer always has length of 2^20 bytes, regardless of the length of the actual bytecode.
+So it is the job of the `CodeOracle` system contract to shrink the length of the returned data.

+## P256Verify

+This contract exerts the same behavior as the P256Verify precompile from [RIP7212](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md).
+Note, that since Era has different gas schedule, we do not comply with the gas costs, but otherwise the interface is indentical.

 # Known issues to be resolved